MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/attached-properties.md

 This creates an attached property named `HasShadow`, of type `bool`.
 The property is owned by the `ShadowEffect` class, and has a default value of `false`.
 The naming convention for attached properties is that the attached property identifier must match the property name specified in the `CreateAttached` method, with "Property" appended to it.
 Therefore, in the example above, the attached property identifier is `HasShadowProperty`.

-For more information about creating bindable properties, including parameters that can be specified during creation, see [Creating and Consuming a Bindable Property](~/xamarin-forms/xaml/bindable-properties.md#consuming-bindable-property).
+For more information about creating bindable properties, including parameters that can be specified during creation, see [Create a bindable property](~/xamarin-forms/xaml/bindable-properties.md#consume-a-bindable-property).

 ### Create accessors